Hes-Siemelink/instacli/instacli-spec/commands/README.md

 * [Connect to](instacli/connections/Connect%20to.spec.md) - Sets up a connection to a named endpoint
 * [Create credentials](instacli/connections/Create%20credentials.spec.md) - Configures a credentials for an endpoint and saves it in the user's preferences.
+* [Credentials](instacli/connections/Credentials.spec.md) - Use a different credentials file than the default one from the home directory
 * [Get credentials](instacli/connections/Get%20credentials.spec.md) - Gets the default credentials for an endpoint
 * [Get all credentials](instacli/connections/Get%20all%20credentials.spec.md) - Gets all credential for an endpoint
 * [Set default credentials](instacli/connections/Set%20default%20credentials.spec.md) - Sets the default credentials for